2025 Tesla vandalism: Government officials

 In a Truth Social post, President Trump suggested people who vandalized Teslas should be sent to prisons in El Salvador, the same country where the United States had recently sent hundreds of migrants.
 Trump also claimed, without evidence, that "people that are very highly political on the left" were paying the vandals.

 Attorney General Pam Bondi described Tesla vandalism as "nothing short of domestic terrorism" and vowed to "impose severe consequences on those involved in these attacks, including those operating behind the scenes to coordinate and fund these crimes".

 Elon Musk said those vandalizing cars should "stop being psycho" and called Tesla a "peaceful company".
 He said he believed there was a "mental illness thing going on", and suggested that the perpetrators were being led by a "larger force" who were funding and coordinating the violence.
-He also referred to the acts as "trans violence" and baselessly claimed that "the probability of a trans person being violent appears to be vastly higher".
+He also referred to the acts as "trans violence" and claimed that "the probability of a trans person being violent appears to be vastly higher".

 Law enforcement and domestic terrorism experts have found no evidence that the attacks are coordinated.

 On March 24, the Federal Bureau of Investigation (FBI) launched an investigation task force.
 The director of the FBI, Kash Patel, has called the attacks "domestic terrorism".
 Bruce Hoffman, senior fellow for counterterrorism and homeland security at the Council on Foreign Relations, agreed with the classification of terrorism by saying "It's absolutely domestic terrorism.
 Vandalism is a crime that if it's committed with a political motive, can certainly be defined as terrorism."